 What causes a mood disorder

 Many factors contribute to mood disorders.
-Mood disorders are commonly caused by an imbalance of brain chemicals, but there are many other triggers and reasons as well.
+Mood and affective disorders are commonly caused by an imbalance of brain chemicals, but there are many other triggers and reasons as well.
 You can develop depression from abuse or trauma.
 Life events (such as stressful life changes) may also contribute to a depressed mood.
 Mood disorders also tend to run in families, so it’s important to share the metal health history of your family tree.

 Who is at risk for mood disorders